Asset & Property Division Attorney in Dallas, TX

 When you decide to divorce, you and your spouse must figure out how to split up your property.
 Asset and property division is one of the most contentious aspects of divorce, especially when couples have substantial assets on the line.
 You need an experienced high-asset divorce attorney to help you navigate the division process and protect your rights to your separate property and your fair share of the assets you and your spouse share.

 Turn to Balekian Hayes, PLLC, for experienced legal representation.
-For over two decades, our attorneys have offered forward-thinking legal counsel and helpful support to clients going through divorce.
+Founded by Kris Balekian Hayes, our attorneys have offered forward-thinking legal counsel and helpful support to clients going through divorce for over two decades.
 We’ll work hard to help you get the best start for this new chapter in your life.
 Contact us today for an initial case evaluation to discuss your options with our legal team.

 What Are Examples of Assets in a Divorce?